Exercise enhances your body, mind and mood.

-If you need a little extra incentive to lace up those sneakers, here are 14 ways that exercise can boost your brainpower.
+If you need a little extra incentive to lace up those sneakers and get moving, here are a few mind-blowing benefits and ways exercise can boost your brainpower and overall health:

 Being highly active may reduce aging at the cellular level by up to nine years, according to a study published in the July 2017 issue of Preventive Medicine.
 Among nearly 6,000 U.S. adults, participants with the least signs of chromosomal aging were those who exercised the most.
-Women who jogged at least 30 minutes daily or men who jogged 40 minutes daily, five days a week, were considered highly active, in the study from Brigham Young University.
-In comparison, both moderately active participants and those with sedentary lifestyles had significantly shorter telomeres, an important sign of cellular aging.
+In the study from Brigham Young University, women who jogged at least 30 minutes daily and men who jogged 40 minutes daily, five days a week, were considered highly active.
+In comparison, both moderately active participants and those with sedentary lifestyles had significantly shorter telomeres, which are the DNA bookends on each chromosome associated with cellular aging.

-Research suggests that burning off 350 calories three times a week through sustained, sweat-inducing activity can reduce symptoms of depression about as effectively as antidepressants.
-That may be because exercise appears to stimulate the growth of neurons in certain brain regions damaged by depression.
+Research suggests that burning 350 calories three times a week through sustained, sweat-inducing activity can reduce symptoms of depression about as effectively as antidepressants.
+That may be because exercise appears to stimulate the growth of neurons in certain brain regions affected by depression.

-Intense exercise improved mental fitness in an imaging study that looked at chemical message transmitters in the brain.
-When participants exercised on stationary bikes to reach near-peak heart rates, their levels of the brain chemicals glutamate and GABA increased as measured by advanced MRI imaging, in the study published in February 2016 in the Journal of Neuroscience.
+Intense exercise improved mental fitness in an imaging study that looked at chemical messengers in the brain.
+When participants exercised on stationary bikes to reach near-peak heart rates, their levels of the neurotransmitters glutamate and GABA increased as measured by advanced MRI imaging, in the study published in February 2016 in the Journal of Neuroscience.
 Glutamate and GABA deficiencies have been found in people with depression.

 Recharges your spirit